LeoooLagOS/dotfiles/03_Concurrency_and_Parallelism/Mutual Exclusion.md

 	- A mechanism to prevent two or more concurrent processes from simultaneously accessing a common resource.
 This is essential when a resource (like a variable, file, or hardware port) cannot be safely used by multiple threads at once.

 - **Why it exists:**
-	- It is the primary solution to **[[Race Condition | race conditions]]**.
+	- It is the primary solution to **[[Race Conditions|race conditions]]**.
 Without mutual exclusion, if two threads try to modify a shared variable (e.g., incrementing a counter), their operations can interleave in an unpredictable way, leading to an incorrect final value and data inconsistency.
 ## 🔗 Connections & Implementations

 - **[[Critical Section]]**